Updating & running your Flow

 On a schedule

-You can schedule a Flow to run automatically by going to the Live view and adding a scheduling rule.
+You can schedule a Flow to run automatically by going to the published Flow page and adding a scheduling rule.
 You can set your Flow to run on a certain day of the month, once per day, every hour, every 30 minutes, or every 10 minutes (depending on your Parabola plan).
 You can also specify which days of the week your Flow should run and specify run times and the time zone we should use.

-The scheduling rules you set can be viewed by clicking "View schedules/ triggers" in the panel on the right side of the page, confirming you're all set to go!
-If you ever need to edit the schedule, click on the pencil icon.
+The scheduling rules you set can be viewed by clicking "Add schedules/ triggers" beneath the Flow’s name on the published Flow page or by clicking the lightning bolt in the upper right corner to open the Schedules / Triggers panel.
+If you ever need to edit an existing schedule, click on the pencil icon next to the schedule in the panel.
 You can edit the scheduling rule, or delete it altogether by clicking "Remove this trigger."

-You can also pause and resume your schedule at any time by clicking on the "Pause Flow" and "Resume Flow" buttons.
+You can also pause and resume your schedule at any time by clicking on the "Pause existing Flow schedules" and "Resume Flow schedules" buttons in the Schedules / Triggers panel.

 Triggered with a webhook